-For example, if you have wet AMD, your doctor may recommend laser surgery to stop or slow blood leaking from faulty vessels in your retina.
+For example, if you have wet AMD, a doctor may recommend laser surgery to stop or slow blood leaking from faulty vessels in your retina.

-If you have dry AMD, you might be advised to take certain supplements, like vitamins C and E, lutein and zeaxanthin which have been shown to slow the disease.
+If you have dry AMD, you may be advised to take certain supplements, such as vitamins C and E, lutein, and zeaxanthin, which have been shown to slow the disease.

-Talk to a doctor if you notice any changes in your vision.
-As with many things, earlier detection and treatment result in a better outcome.
+Speak with a doctor if you notice any changes in your vision.
+As with any condition, earlier detection and treatment result in a better outcome.

 A retinal specialist can provide treatments to help slow the progression of wet AMD, protect your vision, and (in some cases) help improve your vision loss.
 Getting injections of anti-VEGF drugs can help slow leakage from blood vessels and restrict the growth of new abnormal blood vessels, helping preserve your vision.
 Some types of wet AMD can also be treated with laser surgery.

 While wet AMD doesn’t usually cause blindness, it can lead to deterioration of your central vision.
 A low vision specialist can help you maximize your remaining vision.
 These specialists are usually optometrists or ophthalmologists trained to help you adapt to low vision through lifestyle adjustments, changes to your home and workplace, and the use of vision aids.